How to be a Great Translator

 Human translators are still way ahead of computers, but there is one area where we have a disadvantage: unlike a computer, the human brain cannot store huge amounts of data.
 And even if you do have an incredible computer-like memory, in the modern world information is generated incredibly fast.
 There are always new words, cultural phenomena, political and economic events to learn and understand.

 To counter that, a translator needs to be able to do research and to use modern technology to their advantage.
+Similarly, simultaneous interpreters, who translate from one language into another at the same time, must also be familiar with modern simultaneous equipment to make the translation process as smooth as possible.

 Ability to deliver for clients